zzhangjii/learning-library/workshops/dvcs-5/LabGuide100.md

     ![](images/100/img_1a_7_2.png)

     Now, give your instance a **Name** and choose the correct **License Type**.
-If you already own a license then choose the first option else go with the second.
+If you already own a license, then choose the first option else go with the second.

     ![](images/100/img_1a_7_3.png)